Indigenous perspectives and content

 - Be aware of the complexities of real Indigenous people

 How can Knowledge Keepers help?

 In order for Indigenous perspectives to be deeply embedded in a classroom, it is helpful to invite Knowledge Keepers.
 Knowledge Keepers hold a special place in society.
 They are usually older with many years of learning, but can be any age.
 Knowledge Keepers commit to a legacy of learning and passing on knowledge from one generation to the next.
-Indigenous Knowledge, or Traditional Knowledge, encompass cultural, ecological and spiritual knowledge systems that include but are not limited to, oral histories, ceremonies, medicines, midwifery, songs, foods and seeds, hunting, fishing, harvesting, languages, rights of passage, and ways of living and being with and among the earth.
+Indigenous Knowledge, or Traditional Knowledge, encompasses cultural, ecological and spiritual knowledge systems that include but are not limited to: oral histories, ceremonies, medicines, midwifery, songs, foods and seeds, hunting, fishing, harvesting, languages, rights of passage, and ways of living and being with and among the earth.